Adding LLM Providers

 Chat Support

-Below is the list of modification requrest to support new Provider in the built-in Archestra Chat.
+Below is the list of modifications required to support a new provider in the built-in Archestra Chat.

 Configuration